OHDSI/DbDiagnostics/README.md

                      conceptCheckThresholds = conceptCheckThresholds)
   ```

-4. Email the file `DbProfileResults.zip` in the `outputFolder` directory to the data-quality study coordinator.
+4. Email the file `DbProfileResults_<cdmSourceName>.zip` in the `outputFolder` directory to the data-quality study coordinator.

 **DbProfile will execute and/or export the following Achilles analyses and DQD checks:**